rtlee9/config/README.md

-# VIM_config
+# Config files
-VIM configuration files and notes.
+Configuration files for VIM and tmux.